 If you’re going to be using any of these services, make sure you have all your tax documents and other important information available, including all your W-2 and 1099 forms for the tax year, a copy of last year’s tax return, your Social Security card, photo ID, your birth date, and health insurance statements or a Form 1095 from your health insurance provider.
 If you have a spouse or dependents, you’ll also want to have their birth dates and Social Security numbers available.
 Filing taxes might seem complicated, but the good news is that with the right information and some help, you can streamline the process.

 - If you’re able to afford professional tax help, it can be a great investment.
-A tax preparer or tax accountant can help you figure out what deductions you’re able to claim based off of your job, filing status, and lifestyle.
-You can also work with a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+A tax preparer or tax accountant can help you figure out what deductions you’re able to claim based off of your job, filing status and lifestyle.
+You can also work with a financial advisor who can help you properly prepare for tax time.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you want professional tax help maximizing your deductions, but would prefer to use an online service, TurboTax or TaxSlayer can help you minimize your tax bill and maximize your refund.